share redemption agreement

 Specific performance is an equitable remedy that entitles the aggrieved person to the performance of a particular act.
 The aggrieved shareholder may request specific performance of the share repurchase terms in the shareholder agreement.

-How a Commercial Litigation Lawyer Can Help
+How a Shareholder Disputes Lawyer Can Assist

 Conclusion